 The Company is subject to certain reporting and financial covenants, pursuant to its lending agreement.
 The agreement requires compliance with a working capital covenant whereby the Company must maintain a minimum working capital ratio of 1 to 1.
-For calculating compliance with this covenant, the amount drawn on the Operating Facility and EDC Facility, classified as a current liability, and the fair value of financial instruments are excluded from working capital.
+For calculating compliance with this covenant, the amount drawn on the Operating Facility, classified as a current liability, and the fair value of financial instruments are excluded from working capital.
 Conversely, the amount of the undrawn portion of the Operating Facility is added to current assets.
-At December 31, 2020, the Company's working capital ratio for purposes of the lender's working capital covenant was 4.0:1 (1.8:1 at December 31, 2019).
+At December 31, 2022, the Company's working capital ratio for purposes of the lender's working capital covenant was 2.5:1 (2.2:1 at December 31, 2021).
 In addition, the Company and its lender have agreed to a covenant whereby the Company shall maintain a liability management rating ("LMR") of no less than 2.0.
-Clearview's LMR as at December 31, 2020 was 2.2.
-In addition, the Company will now be required to maintain commodity swap contracts for 50% (approximately 3,400 GJ per day) of its natural gas production volumes and 300 barrels per day of its oil production volumes through to the next annual review date.
-The Company has satisfied the requirement to contract a portion of its production volumes as per the lending agreement.
+Clearview's LMR as at December 31, 2022 was

-At December 31, 2020, the Company had \$6.0 million of guaranteed notes, \$49 thousand in primebased loans and \$10 thousand in letters of credit outstanding on the Operating Facility and \$6.25 million outstanding on the EDC Facility.
+At December 31, 2022, the Company had only \$10 thousand in letters of credit outstanding on the Operating Facility.

-The next credit review is scheduled to be completed by no later than October 31, 2021.
+The next credit review is scheduled to be completed by no later than June 30, 2023.
 In the event that the Operating Facility limit is reduced and the amount outstanding exceeds this facility limit, the Company shall have thirty days to repay any shortfall.